gtomasini/miscellanea/README.md

 # miscellanea
-some exercises from some interviews, perhaps a wate of time
+some exercises from some interviews, perhaps a waste of time